 You apply for the VA Streamline Refinance Program through approved lenders such as banks, mortgage banks, mortgage brokers and credit unions.
 These approved lenders make sure that applicants meet program eligibility guidelines and qualify for the loan according to VA qualification requirements.
-Even if your current lender offers VA Loans you are not obligated to work with that lender and you should shop your mortgage business to find the loan with the lowest rates and fees.
+Even if your current lender offers VA Loans you are not obligated to work with that lender and you should compare multiple loan proposals to find the best loan terms.

 We review the key VA Streamline Refinance eligibility guidelines below:

 Borrowers must be current on their loan and can have no more than one late mortgage payment within the year prior to applying for a VA Streamline Refinance.
 Borrowers may also be able to use the program even if they are delinquent on their mortgage as long as they provide a letter explaining the delinquency and resolve the delinquency when their refinance closes.
 The VA must approve all mortgages for delinquent borrowers.

 The mortgage you refinance must be a VA loan.
 If you do not have a VA mortgage you can still refinance your existing loan with a new VA loan, assuming you are eligible, but you cannot use the VA Streamline Refinance Program.